CarageaAlexandru/admin-panel/README.md

 # Dashboard Application

+## Please find the link to the hosted version of this project here: https://admin-panel-nu-beige.vercel.app/login

 ## Overview

 This is a web application built using Next.js, Supabase, Daisy UI, and Recharts.
 The application provides a dashboard